 Related: Why You Should Add Ferulic Acid To Your Skincare Routine

 Sodium Hyaluronate is a form of Hyaluronic Acid, a moisture magnet on steroids.
 Hyaluronic Acid attracts moisture into the skin and binds it there.
 It’s so powerful, it can hold up to 1000 times its weight in water!
 All that extra moisture plumps up your skin, makes it softer and gives it a dewy glow.

 Related: Skinceuticals CE Ferulic VS Timeless 20% Vitamin C Serum: Which One Is Better?

-The scent isn’t the best.
-Timeless didn’t add any fragrance, so what you’re smelling is the ingredients.
+But, fragrance-free products have their own scent, too.
+The serum takes its smell from its ingredients.
 Let’s just say Ferulic acid doesn’t exactly smell of roses!
 But if you can get past that, the results are worth it.